atillatan/blog/_articles/Apache-Kafka-Tutorial.md

 ### Consumer Group

 How do we read messages in parallel: We can do that creating consumer group, Kafka allows reading data once.
-Group Coordinator: manage the list of group members, if new consumer added, Coordinater reassign couple of consumer-partitions. rebalancing. rebalancing activity.
+Group Coordinator: manage the list of group members, if new consumer added, Coordinator reassign couple of consumer-partitions. rebalancing. rebalancing activity.
 Create a group: by adding KafkaConsumer properties "group.id" parameter. all other things (Group coordinator etc.) provided by API.

 ### Collecting Data from Devices

 - **Which one should I choose? :** Topic per sensor?
 Topic for device?
-Topic for sentorType?
+Topic for sensorType?
 Topic for DeviceType?

   It depends on your semantics: